fehmi/simply.js/docs/loadcomponent.md

 </script>
 ```

-Then you can use component in your template likes.
+You can then use the components in your template, as follows:

 ```html
 <first-component></first-component>